vitalab/vitalab.github.io/deep-learning/_posts/2018-07-11-guide-me-interacting-with-deep-networks.md

 ## Experiments

-Various exeperiments were done on PascalVOC (2012) and MSCOCO-Stuff (2014), that evaluate where the guiding block should be placed, how many hints are needed, how complex should the hints be, etc.
+Various experiments were done on PascalVOC (2012) and MSCOCO-Stuff (2014), that evaluate where the guiding block should be placed, how many hints are needed, how complex should the hints be, etc.

 ![](/deep-learning/images/guide-me-interacting-with-deep-networks/figure3.png)
 ![](/deep-learning/images/guide-me-interacting-with-deep-networks/figure4.png)